ELLIOTTCABLE/espresso-sugar-standard/Languages.xml extensions.markdown

 directory as-is, such as if your sugar is compressed into a sub-directory or your sugar has to be compiled and then copied from a build folder, then you should define a relative path to your *actual* `.sugar` folder here.

-This tag may be omitted.
-It will default to copying this entire root directory into the sugars directory.

     <build-directory>build/Release/Sugar Manager.sugar</build-directory>